JSQLParser/JSqlParser/README.md

 | Salesforce SOQL                                                                                                 | `INCLUDES`, `EXCLUDES` |

 **JSqlParser** can also be used to create SQL Statements from Java Code with a fluent API (see [Samples](https://jsqlparser.github.io/JSqlParser/usage.html#build-a-sql-statements)).

+## Sister Projects

+If you like JSqlParser then please check out its related projects:

+* [JSQLFormatter](https://manticore-projects.com/JSQLFormatter/index.html) for pretty printing and formatting SQL Text

+* [JSQLTranspiler](https://manticore-projects.com/JSQLTranspiler/index.html) for dialect specific rewriting, SQL Column resolution and Lineage

 ## Alternatives to JSqlParser?
 [**General SQL Parser**](http://www.sqlparser.com/features/introduce.php?utm_source=github-jsqlparser&utm_medium=text-general) looks pretty good, with extended SQL syntax (like PL/SQL and T-SQL) and java + .NET APIs.
 The tool is commercial (license available online), with a free download option.